-- OsteoTrace Bone and Body Food was designed by Dr. Rex Newnham to combat his own worsening arthritis (successfully)
+- OsteoTrace Bone was designed a naturopathic doctor and osteopath to combat his own worsening arthritis (successfully)

 - The inclusion of three milligrams of boron in each tablet followed his discovery that the lower the levels of boron in the earth and water of a region were, the higher were the levels of arthritis in the population living there